vvaltchev/tilck/README.md

 installed on the host machine.
 Building such projects may require hours or even days of effort (think about special configurations e.g. building with a cross-compiler).
-Tilck instead, has been designed to be trivial to build and test even for inexperienced people with basic knowledge of Linux.
+Tilck instead, has been designed to be trivial to build and test even by inexperienced people with basic knowledge of Linux.
 It has a sophisticated script for building its own toolchain that works on all the major Linux distributions and a powerful CMake-based build system.
 The build of Tilck produces an image ready to be tested with QEMU or written on a USB stick.
-(To some degree, it's like what the `buildroot` project does for Linux.)
-Of course, the project includes also scripts for running Tilck in QEMU with various configurations (bios boot, UEFI boot, direct (multi-)boot with QEMU's `-kernel` option, etc.).
+(To some degree, it's like what the `buildroot` project does for Linux, but it's much simpler.)
+Finally, the project includes also scripts for running Tilck on QEMU with various configurations (BIOS boot, UEFI boot, direct (multi-)boot with QEMU's `-kernel` option, etc.).

 #### Motivation
 The reason for having the above mentioned features is to offer its users and